JJJ/ab-testing-for-wp/README.txt

 5. Integration with HTML Forms

 == Changelog ==
+= 1.9.0 =
+* Allows to create separate tests which can be added anywhere
+* Improved in editor test rendering
+* Improved A/B tests overview

 = 1.8.1 =
 * Added integrations for Ninja Forms, Gravity Forms, WPForms, and Formidable
 * Fixed rare race condition in cookie setting